ppinard/fsaecostreport/docs/users/costtable.rst

 Because the "size" of this material is 0.126 kg.
 So it should be under ``Size1`` as the units of ``Size1`` are kg.
 The odd one is the quantity.
-The subtotal is always (check the Excel formula):
+The subtotal of a row is always (check the Excel formula):

   subtotal = unitcost * quantity